concept3D/C3D-TypeScript-Challenge/README.md

 ### Final notes:

-Take as long as you need to feel to do your best work.
+Take as long as you need to do your best work.
 However, this challenge should realistically take no longer than approximately 3-4 hours.

 Have fun!